mflorence99/serverx-angular/README.md

 If you don't yet have an account, you'll be prompted to sign up for one.
 Once you login, you'll be directed to the [serverless dashboard](https://dashboard.serverless.com) where you'll need to create an app for each serverless Angular app that you intend to deploy.

-> The name you give to your app here will later be used as the `app` setting to ServeRX-angular and your `serverless` user name will be used as the `tenant` setting.
+> The name you give to your app here will later be used as the `service` setting to ServeRX-angular.

 `serverless` has excellent [documentation](https://serverless.com/framework/docs/providers) on how it interacts with the providers it supports.
 In particular, these documents are particularly helpful: